Dallas Wings: 1998–2009: The Detroit Shock years

-The Tulsa Shock years (2010–2015)
+2010–2015: The Tulsa Shock years

 Tulsa had been mentioned as a possible future city for WNBA expansion, but efforts did not come together until the middle of 2009.
 An organizing committee with Tulsa businesspeople and politicians began the effort to attract an expansion team.
 The group was originally given a September 1 deadline, but WNBA President Donna Orender extended that deadline into October.
 The investment group hired former University of Arkansas head coach Nolan Richardson as the potential franchise general manager and head coach, and on October 15, 2009, the group made its official request to join the league.

 On October 20, 2009, WNBA President Donna Orender, lead investors Bill Cameron and David Box, Tulsa mayor Kathy Taylor, Oklahoma governor Brad Henry, and head coach Nolan Richardson were present for a press conference announcing that the Detroit Shock would relocate to Tulsa.
 On January 23, 2010, the franchise announced that the team would remain as the Shock, but their colors were changed to black, red, and gold.

 On July 20, 2015, majority owner Bill Cameron announced he was moving the team to Dallas-Fort Worth.